|Lemuel Austin Hendrix|

 April 28, 1896 - Sam Moore, who was representing the firm of Michtral & Lyon of Mobile, was in Pineville, Ala. on this Tuesday.

 April 28, 1900 – German SS officer Heinrich Müller was born in Munich, Bavaria, German Empire.

 April 28, 1910 – Confederate veteran Lemuel Austin Hendrix passed away at his home in Mexia, Ala. at the age of 72.
 Hendrix was born on April 29, 1839 and enlisted as a private in August 1861 with Co.
 E of the 23rd Alabaa Infantry, aka, the “Monroe Rebels.”
 He was taken prisoner during the Port Gibson/Grand Gulf Campaign on May 10, 1863.
 He was forwarded to Alton, Ill. and then to Camp Douglas, Ill. and was released in June 1865.
 According to “History of Hendrix Family” by J.E.
 Hendrix, L.A.
 Hendrix was in position beside his brother, William James Hendrix, when W.J.
 Hendrix was struck by a cannon shot and instantly killed.
 L.A.
 Hendrix is buried at Mexia Baptist Cemetery.

 April 28, 1915 - The movie “The Poet of the Peak,” screenplay written by Alabama author Marie Stanley under her maiden name Marie Layet, was released.

-April 28, 1928 – Geologist and astronomer Eugene Shoemaker was born in Los Angeles, Calif.
+April 28, 1928 – Geologist and astroner Eugene Shoemaker was born in Los Angeles, Calif.

-April 28, 1930 – The first night game in organized baseball history took place in Independence, Kansas.
+April 28, 1930 – The Independence Producers hosted the first night game in the history of Organized Baseball in Independence, Kansas.

 April 28, 1934 – Novelist Lois Duncan was born in Philadelphia, Pa.